2026 RESULTS DAYS

-Thursday 14th August: A-level results available from 9am in the 6th form cafe.
+Thursday 13th August: A-levels results available from 9am in 6th form cafe.

-If you are not able to attend results day for any reason, we can arrange for them to be emailed to your school email address.
-Please ensure you have access before your results day.
+If you are unable to attend results day for any reason, we can arrange for your results to be emailed to your school email address.

-Alternatively, a TGGS friend or parent (with photo ID) may collect them on your behalf.
+Alternatively, a TGGS friend or parent (with photo ID) may collect your results on your behalf.

-Please note: Results will not be given to any other person and cannot be given over the phone.
+Please note: Results will not be released to anyone else and cannot be given over the phone.

 Post-Results Information